 There’s been a lot of hype about iPads in sales, but more Angry Birds and email than sales conversations and enablement.
 But the iPad can work excellently for sales conversations.
-Divide your sales presentation into short sequences, and present with SlideShark.
-Use a sketching app such as Bamboo to share ideas.
+Divide your sales presentation into short sequences, and present on iPad.
+Use a sketching to share ideas.
 Sit on the same side of the desk.
 Hand the iPad over to your prospect.
 Be conversational, and interactive.

 If you really want to get your sales presentations right, consider bringing in a professional presentation agency to help you.
 An outside view can help bring consensus about what’s important.
 Presentation design expertise can protect your brand and deliver compelling visuals.
 A persuasive sales presentation pitched frequently can bring a rapid ROI.